Published: Oct 1, 2019. 20 min read

-The four years of her working experience had produced two Nurse of the Year Awards and two runner-up positions.
+The four years of her working experience had produced two Nurse-of-the-year Awards and two runner-up positions.

 How can I tell others that I wish to change my career and do something else?

-Another sigh.
+Another groan.
 I hope you understand, Papa.

 Papa continued, "And second, she's ripe for the job market.
 Y'all know that a degree in Nursing is not as useless as some funny pursuits our young people are passionate about.

 "At just twenty, my daughter will get a good-paying job.
-Soon, she'll get married, and settle down.
-That is life.
+Soon, she'll get married, and settle down."
+He laughed hilariously.
+"That is life.
 Simple.
 She can pursue a master's degree if she so wishes, but she's got security with this first degree."

-A month after graduation, Cynthia got a job with the St. Serita's Hospital in Beaumont, Hammbersborg, a health facility that prided itself in quality health care delivery and better remuneration of its staff.
+A month after graduation, Gola got a job with the St. Serita's Hospital in Bamenda, a health facility that prided itself in quality health care delivery and better remuneration of its staff.